jacebenson/jace.pro/content/post/2019-11-25-comparing-code-searches/index.md

 ## MS CodeSearch by Sebastian Reinmann

-> This is a Code Search application based on the sn_codesearch REST API and provides a quick and easy way to lookup code in the entiry servicenow instance.
+> This is a Code Search application based on the sn_codesearch REST API and provides a quick and easy way to lookup code in the entirety ServiceNow instance.

 Downloads as of 2019-11-25: 188